pingcap/docs/glossary.md

 ### Garbage Collection (GC)

 Garbage Collection (GC) is a process that clears obsolete data to free up resources.
-For information on TiKV GC process, see [Garbage Collection overview](/garbage-collection-overview.md).
+For information on TiKV GC process, see [GC Overview](/garbage-collection-overview.md).

 ### General Availability (GA)